 The principle of operation is that a source (isotope or x-ray) is used to generate a beam of low energy radiation to excite the material being examined.
-The material being analyzed then emits a characteristic radiation spectrum, which is analyzed to determine which elements are present and in what quantity.
+The analyzed material emits a characteristic radiation spectrum that is then analyzed to determine which elements are present and in what quantity.
 The instruments are small, lightweight, highly portable and deliver quick results in even the most demanding situations.

-Both isotope and x-ray methods of XRF are semi-quantitative, as there are various elements that cannot be detected.
-These instruments cannot detect carbon, therefore alloy grades such as SS304, 304L cannot be differentiated.
-Acuren reports the results as “closest match”, which indicates that the alloy composition is consistent with the specified alloy material.
+Both isotope and x-ray methods of XRF are semi-quantitative as there are various elements that avoid detection.
+These instruments cannot detect carbon, therefore alloy grades such as SS304 and 304L cannot be differentiated.
+Acuren reports the results as “closest match”, which indicates the alloy composition is consistent with the specified alloy material.
 The amount of specific elements detected are also reported for each material tested.
 Portable XRF should not be used on components in significant vibration service or where background electromagnetic fields are excessive.

 Why Use Acuren for your portable XRF needs?

 Acuren ensures the appropriate technology for chemical analysis is selected for each application.
-Technicians deliver rapid, reliable, XRF test results to help ensure our customer’s components meet industry quality standards to help eliminate costly failures and downtime.
-Acuren technicians are highly skilled, follow the internal Acuren qualification process to safely operate the instruments, follow internal safety and quality procedures, industry standards, and client specifications.
-Technicians provide on-the spot results and interpretations, with a certified report to follow.
-Our quality program is the most rigorous in the industry with all of our reports being peer reviewed.
+Technicians deliver rapid and reliable XRF test results to help ensure our customer’s components meet industry quality standards to help eliminate costly failures and downtime.
+Our highly skilled technicians follow our internal qualification process to safely operate the instruments, follow internal safety and quality procedures, industry standards, and client specifications.
+Technicians provide on the spot results and interpretations with a certified report to follow.
+Our quality program is one of the most rigorous in the industry with all of our reports being peer reviewed.

-Acuren provides responsive turnaround times and are able to meet customer’s required operational schedules.
-If necessary, Acuren can provide onsite quantitative chemical analysis via Optical Emission Spectroscopy (OES) and our laboratories can provide follow-up Chemical Analysis to verify XRF findings.
+Acuren provides responsive turnaround times and are able to meet the customer’s required operational schedules.
+If necessary, Acuren can provide an onsite quantitative chemical analysis via optical emission spectroscopy (OES), and our laboratories can follow-up with a chemical analysis to verify XRF findings.

 Acuren technicians can perform XRF utilizing rope-access methods to test materials in hard to reach and confined space locations.